Azure-Samples/semantic-kernel-rag-chat/README.md

    ```bash
    dotnet run http://localhost:7071/api/MyChatFunction
    ```
+1. Type a message and press enter to verify that we are able to chat with the AI!
+    ```
+    Input: Hello, how are you?
+    AI: Hello!
+As an AI language model, I don't have feelings, but I'm functioning properly and ready to
+    assist you.
+How can I help you today?
+    ```

+ 1. Now let's try to ask about something that is not in the current AI model, such as "What was Microsoft's total revenue for 2022?"
+    ```
+    Input: What was Microsoft's cloud revenue for 2022?
+    AI: I'm sorry, but I cannot provide information about Microsoft's cloud revenue for 2022 as it is not yet
+    available.
+Microsoft's fiscal year 2022 ends on June 30, 2022, and the company typically releases its
+    financial results a few weeks after the end of the fiscal year.
+However, Microsoft's cloud revenue for
+    fiscal year 2021 was $59.5 billion, an increase of 34% from the previous year.
+    ```
+    Next we'll add a knowledge base to the chat function to answer this question.

-# Chapter 2: Memory Stores and Your Data
+# Chapter 2: Memories and Your Data
-> TODO: explain memory stores and how they are used in the Semantic Kernel
+Semantic Kernel's memory stores are used to integrate data from your knowledge base into AI interactions.
+We use [embeddings](https://platform.openai.com/docs/guides/embeddings) to encode data and a vector database.
+Using a vector database also allows us to use vector search engines to quickly find the most relevant data for a given query.
+In this chapter, we'll add a memory store to our chat function, import the Microsoft revenue data, and use it to answer the question Chapter 1.

 ## Configure your environment
 Before you get started, make sure you have the following additional requirements in place:
 - [Docker Desktop](https://www.docker.com/products/docker-desktop) for hosting the [Qdrant](https://github.com/qdrant/qdrant) vector search engine.

-## Vector Search Engine (Qdrant)
-> TODO explain vector DBs
+## Add a memory store in our Azure Function
-1. Open a terminal window, change to the directory with your project file (e.g., `myrepo/src/myfunc`), and run the `dotnet` commands below to add Semantic Kernel Qdrant Memory and BlingFire tokenizer to your project.
+1. Open a terminal window, change to the directory with your project file (e.g., `myrepo/src/myfunc`), and run the `dotnet` commands below to add Semantic Kernel Qdrant Memory Store to your project.
     ```bash
     dotnet add package Microsoft.SemanticKernel.Connectors.Memory.Qdrant --prerelease
     ```

-1. {add memory store}
+1. Open your Program code file (e.g., `Program.cs`) and add the Qdrant memory store using statement to the top.
     ```csharp
     using Microsoft.SemanticKernel.Connectors.Memory.Qdrant;
     ```

+    Rewrite where we instantiate the Semantic Kernel to include a Qdrant memory store and an OpenAI embedding generation service.
     ```csharp
     QdrantMemoryStore memoryStore = new QdrantMemoryStore(
         host: "http://localhost",
         port: 6333,
         vectorSize: 1536,
         logger: sp.GetRequiredService<ILogger<QdrantMemoryStore>>());
-    ```
-1. {add to SK and add embedding generation, needs explanation}
-    > TODO explain embeddings
-    ```csharp

      IKernel kernel = new KernelBuilder()
         .WithLogger(sp.GetRequiredService<ILogger<IKernel>>())
         .Configure(config => config.AddOpenAIChatCompletionService(